-Kupka was born in Bohemia region (today’s Czech Republic), which back then was part of the Austro-Hungarian Empire.
+František Kupka was born in Bohemia region (today’s Czech Republic), which back then was part of the Austro-Hungarian Empire.
 He first spent 3 years studying painting at the Academy of Fine Arts in Prague and then he moved to Vienna to study at Akademie der Bildenden Künste.
-It was 1892, a few years before Klimt announced the foundation of the Secession movement in 1897, yet one could already feel the ferment of change in the air.
-In these years Kupka created works in an Art Nouveau style which combined symbolism and naturalism.
+It was 1892, a few years before Gustav Klimt announced the foundation of the Secession movement in 1897, yet one could already feel the ferment of change in the air.
+During these years Kupka created works in an Art Nouveau style which combined Symbolism and Naturalism.

-As he moved to the centre of artistic universe, he began frequenting exhibitions.
-Undoubtedly, he saw works by Neo-Impressionists and Fauvists whose bright palette and dependence on colour as a means of expression inspired him to experiment with different styles.
+As he moved to the center of the artistic universe, he began frequenting exhibitions.
+Undoubtedly, he saw works by Neo-Impressionists and Fauvists whose bright palette and dependence on color as a means of expression inspired him to experiment with different styles.
 In the meantime, he did caricatures for various satirical magazines to pay his living.
-In this painting we see his muse and wife Eugénie, whose body is constructed solely by colours.
+In this painting, we see his muse and wife Eugénie, whose body is constructed solely by colors.

-In 1909 the Italian Futurists published their first manifesto on the pages of French paper Le Figaro.
-He was deeply affected by their experiments with capturing movement in painting and sculpture, or re-inventing music, which corresponded with his own attempts at that and his theories on motion and colour, and the relationship between music and painting.
+In 1909 the Italian Futurists published their first manifesto on the pages of the French paper Le Figaro.
+He was deeply affected by their experiments with capturing movement in painting and sculpture, or re-inventing music.
+They corresponded with his own attempts at that and his theories on motion and color, and the relationship between music and painting.

 The invention of radiography at the turn of the century, Cubism and Robert Delaunay‘s creation of Orphism, was a threshold in Kupka’s search for an alternative dimension of reality.
-Through a kind of painterly X-ray vision he analysed movement and form, heading directly towards the only possible direction: the road of abstraction.
+Through a kind of painterly X-ray vision, he analyzed movement and form, heading directly toward the only possible direction: the road of Abstraction.